lee-shun/old_school_vim/README.md

 - VIM

-  - vim 8.2 if use plugins, vim 7 if use `mini-mode`
+  - vim 8.2 if use plugins, vim 7 if use `Mini-Mode`

 - NEOVIM